tchajed/sys-verif-fa25/docs/assignments/sharded_hashmap.md

 In this assignment, you'll finish the proof of a concurrent, sharded hash map.
 You'll only be doing proofs: all theorem statements and invariants are provided.
 Substantial proof is already provided, which means you'll spend more time reading code than writing it.

 You should start by reading and understanding the [code](https://github.com/tchajed/sys-verif-fa24-proofs/blob/main/go/sharded_hashmap/sharded_hashmap.go).
 Really!
 Go read it!
-And spend some time figure out why you think it works and how you would explain its correctness without any of the tools in this proof. **Write this down in a Coq comment in your solution.**
+And spend some time figure out why you think it works and how you would explain its correctness without any of the tools in this proof. **Exercise:** Write this down in a Coq comment in your solution. _(10 points)_

 I suggest you do a quick skim over everything to understand the ideas and intuition, especially compared to just blindly trying to fill in proofs.
 The sub-sections should also be fairly independent so feel free to skip around to avoid getting stuck for too long on one part; it's better you attempt every part than finish some proofs and never start the others.

 A secondary goal is for you to _understand_ this proof, so keep that in the back of your mind.
 After understanding the proof, how would you use it to explain to someone how per-bucket locking works?
-What changed from your previous explanation? **Write this down in a Coq comment in your solution.**
+What changed from your previous explanation? **Exercise:** Write this down in a Coq comment in your solution. _(10 points)_

 ```coq
 From sys_verif.program_proof Require Import prelude empty_ffi.